mikihau/reading-notes/cheatsheet-css.md

     gap: 10px;
 }
 ```
-- Defining rows and columns with `grid-template-columns` and `grid-template-rows`:
+- Defining rows and columns explicitly with `grid-template-columns` and `grid-template-rows`:
   - Can use css units like the example above.
   - Can also use `repeat(times, unit)` and `minmax(unit, unit)`(value between min and max) to declare on that parent.
 E.g. `grid-template-columns: repeat(12, 1fr) 2fr`.
     - [responsiveness] Example of a grid with filled with as many columns as possible in the viewport, each column with a minimum of 200px: `grid-template-columns: repeat(auto-fill, minmax(200px,1fr));`.
     - If changing the above example to use `auto-fit`, existing columns (those with element placed) stretches to fit the width of the container instead.
   - Or can use intrinsic sizing keywords like `min-content`(longest word in text), `max-content`(length of the entire text without wrap), `fit-content(size)`(less or equal to param, and wrap text if longer than `size`).
-  - Omplicitly created tracks are auto-sized by default, but can be sized with `grid-auto-rows` and ` grid-auto-columns`.
+  - Implicitly created tracks are auto-sized by default, but can be sized with `grid-auto-rows` and ` grid-auto-columns`.

 - On parent, adjust gap with `gap`.
 - Assignment/placement